rust-lang/rust/text/0000-stable-simd.md

 checks, but these checks are not yet implemented for PowerPC/MIPS/etc, but that's always just some more work to do!

-It's not expected that the contents of `std::vendor` will remain static for all time.
+It's not expected that the contents of `std::arch` will remain static for all time.
 Rather intrinsics will continue to be implemented in `stdsimd` and make their way into the main Rust repository.
 For example there are not currently any implemented AVX-512 intrinsics, but that doesn't mean we won't implement them!
 Rather once implemented they'll be stabilized and included in libstd following the Rust release model.

-## The types in `std::vendor`
+## The types in `std::arch`

-It's worth paying close attention to the types in `std::vendor`.
+It's worth paying close attention to the types in `std::arch`.
 Types like `__m128i` are intended to represent a 128-bit packed SIMD register on x86, but there's nothing stopping you from using types like `Option<__m128i>` in your program!
 Most generic containers and such probably aren't written with packed SIMD types in mind, and it'd be a bummer if everything stopped working once you used a packed SIMD type in one of them.

-Instead it will be required that the types defined in `std::vendor` do indeed work when used in "nonstandard" contexts.
+Instead it will be required that the types defined in `std::arch` do indeed work when used in "nonstandard" contexts.
 For example `Option<__m128i>` should never produce a compiler error or a codegen error when used (it may just be slower than you expect).
 This requires special care to be taken both in